-No. However, it’s not impossible: there are some populations with legume allergies.1
+No. However, it’s not impossible: there are some populations with legume allergies.

 As with all new foods, start by introducing a small amount for the first couple of servings and watch closely.
 If there is no adverse reaction, gradually increase the serving size over future meals.

-6 to 9 months old: At this age, the easiest way to serve black-eyed peas is to make a mash.
-Keep scrolling to see our recipe, which can be served on its own to encourage your baby to hand-scoop.
+At this age, the easiest way to serve black-eyed peas is to make a mash.
+See our recipe, which can be served on its own to encourage your baby to hand-scoop.
 As an alternative, you could spread the mash on a thin rice cake or baby cracker.

 Soak beans overnight with a little apple cider vinegar or lemon juice before cooking to help break down bothersome plant compounds and make them more digestible.

 For more information on how to cut food for babies, visit our page on Food Sizes & Shapes.

 Not sure how to introduce this food?
 Give this recipe a try.
 Feel free to substitute ingredients and flavor the food with your favorite seasonings.

 Rinse the beans in a colander and set aside.